Skip to main content

 The Violence Project - book review

-The Violence Project How to Stop A Mass Shooting Epidemic By Jillian Peterson & James Densley Reviewed by Geoffrey W.Sutton Now that Covid-19 isolation is over, mass shootings have resumed.
-Most of the time, mass shootings command the top spot on the evening news.
+The Violence Project How to Stop A Mass Shooting Epidemic By Jillian Peterson & James Densley Reviewed by Geoffrey W.Sutton Most of the time, mass shootings command the top spot on the evening news.
 By now the sequence of covering the crime scene is familiar—too familiar.
 Jillian Peterson and James Densley have studied mass shootings for several years.
 They’ve built a data base and interviewed killers, survivors, and family members of victims and killers.
 The Violence Project tells the story of mass murder and offers ideas and resources that might help some of us prevent the next major event.
 In fact, they also tell stories of avoided shootings and some that could have been avoided if policies or laws were closely followed.
 Although the authors mention some shootings outside the US, their focus is on America where 85% of the US killers were born and raised.
 TRAUMA .
-Before suggesting ide
+Before suggesting ideas that may help avert future disasters and hel...

 Line of Duty Series Review